valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <br><br>

 2. Start the Browser at localhost:5656, using the **url shown in the console log**

+You can explore key aspects of this app in the [1.
+Basic_app/readme.md](./1.%20Basic_App/readme.md).

 Don't spend too much time exploring the app, we'll see a much better version in just a moment...